Last Updated: July 9, 2025 by Nagabhushanam Peddi

 Wondering how to start an LLC in Nevada?
 We’ve got you covered.

-To get started, you'll need to pick a suitable business name, choose a registered agent, and file the Articles of Organization form with the Nevada Secretary of State ($425 total filing cost).
+To get started, you’ll need to pick a suitable business name, choose a registered agent, and file the Articles of Organization form with the Nevada Secretary of State.
+The cost to form an LLC in Nevada is $425.

 You can do this independently, consult with a business attorney for specialized legal guidance, or join the other 65% of our readers and hire a specialized Nevada LLC formation service (recommended).